davidchubbs/superglue/README.md

 No dependencies.

-**Superglue is inspired by a few different design patterns and attempts to consolidate some of their benefits.** Read the examples to learn more...
+**Superglue is inspired by a few different design patterns and attempts to consolidate some of their benefits.** The benefits include:

+1. Publishers can provide subscribers with context
+1. Subscribers can define what context elements they depend on
+1. Both publishers and subscribers can return errors to halt event-execution
+1. **Finish**

 Quick Start